saratrajput/my_learnings/Rust/LearnRustByBuildingRealApplications/README.md

         * Rust has a function in the ```fs``` module for this: ```fs::canonicalize(path)```.

         * There is a convenient function called ```.starts_with()```, to check if the path begins with the public path.

+### 61. Next Steps

+* Learnt about:
+    * Structs,
+    * Networking,
+    * Data structures,
+    * Lifetimes.

+* Steps for further improvement:
+    * Improve implementation of Request and Response.
+    * Increase performance of server with thread and sync modules.